 True, but even in movie world, things seem amiss.
 When the parents in this movie discover that- surprise! – they’ve actually taken the other twin home with them and not the one they intended to, they sweetly tell the girl they ignored for 11 years that they’ve loved and missed and thought about her ever since the split, and it’s a tearful, happy reunion.

-Here is the problem with that: because no screen time is spent showing either Elizabeth or Nick thinking of or missing their lost daughters, it makes what could have been good drama, an interesting dilemma, or even a deeply touching reunion, and just makes the two of them look lazy and cowardly.
+Here is the problem with that: because no screen time is spent showing either Elizabeth or Nick thinking of or missing their lost daughters, it makes what could have been a deeply touching reunion look lazy, cheap, and cowardly on their parts.
+Did they ever care?
+Who knows?
+Some parents will say anything to shut up kids’ awkward questions.

 It’s like they couldn’t be assed to put forth an effort for both of their girls, even in the slightest.
-For all we the audience are aware, Elizabeth and Nick tossed a coin to pick one and then merrily skipped town.
+For all we the audience are aware, Elizabeth and Nick tossed a coin to pick one and then merrily skipped town, with nary a backward glance.

 Hell, at least on The Simpsons, Herbert Powell, Homer’s half brother (who appears in the episode “Oh Brother, Where Art Thou?”), was born out of wedlock and put up for adoption by his mother.
 It made some sense why Grandpa put off telling Homer about it until he was older.

 The “girls” (Lohan) are cute and funny, if a bit creepy and disconcertingly manipulative at points.
 I get the sense that that was intentional on the part of the writers, though.
-Harmless enough, I guess, but their desperate desire to incorporate a total stranger into their lives is kind of sad, even if it’s understandable.
+Harmless enough, I guess, but their desperate desire to incorporate a total stranger into their lives is kind of sad.
+Does the movie mean to imply that single-parent households will raise children that are not whole and happy emotionally?

 By the way, what did you mean when you said, “They’re half yours,” Elizabeth?
 Even the daughter that is in your custody will partially belong to evil, gold-digging stepmother?